SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * Will support melting entities into gaseous experience instead of transitional entity melting.
 * Will likely not support alloying (smeltery exclusive) or byproducts (foundry exclusive).
 * Will likely have the same ore output rate as smelteries, though it will be configurable in case a modpack wishes it to be higher.

+### Soul Oven

+The soul oven is a reimagining of the high oven from [Tinkers' Steelworks](https://www.curseforge.com/minecraft/mc-mods/tinkers-steelworks).
+The oven will have many similar core mechanics, including:

+* Instead of being heated using liquid fuels, it will use specific solid fuels.
+The choice of fuel may impact the melting result.
+* The oven won't immediately heat up, rather it heats up over time.
+Once heated, it can easily reach temperatures and speeds higher than lava or blazing blood.
+* The oven has several additional slots for "additives".
+These will work on a similar system to the part builder or [soul forge](#soul-forge) to map items into "materials" for changing the melting result.

+We are still considering how this design best fits into the mod, and into the design of the [soul forge](#soul-forge).

 ### Soul Forge
 <div class="hatnote" markdown=1>